openlilylib/oll-misc/pitch/auto-transpose/README.md

 }
 ```

-If the instrument is switched, the auto-transpose will follow.
+If the instrument is switched, the auto-transpose will follow, and the key signature will be reprinted automatically.
+The inserted key signatures are printed by a separate engraver.

+Known issue:

+* If a key change happens at the same moment as a transposition change, printing the correct key signature depends on the order in which the Lilypond commands are written.
+See the examples in auto-transpose-keys-1.ly and auto-transpose-keys-2.ly for details.

 There are some TODOs: